Wetland Restoration: WWF

 A Potential Solution

-Stakeholder engagement is key to the success of this project.
-WWF-India is engaging with multiple stakeholders, including the local government, state-level authorities, experts, other NGOs, and the local community.
-A multi-stakeholder or multi-departmental committee is formed under the chairmanship of the Deputy Commissioner and District Magistrate of Bengaluru Rural, where all the proposed plans, studies, and reports are discussed.
-This provides transparency to all the activities and makes people take ownership of the programme.
-The committee supports WWF-India in the initiation of studies, plan preparation, actual implementation, and monitoring work.
+Stakeholder engagement has been key to the success of this project.
+WWF-India engaged with multiple stakeholders, including the local government, state-level authorities, experts, other NGOs, and the local community.
+A multi-stakeholder or multi-departmental committee was formed under the chairmanship of the Deputy Commissioner and District Magistrate of Bengaluru Rural, where all the proposed plans, studies, and reports discussed.
+This provided transparency to all the activities and made people take ownership of the programme.
+The committee supported WWF-India in the initiation of studies, plan preparation, actual implementation, and monitoring work.

-The wetland restoration work under CSP begins with surveys and assessments, after which a detailed plan is developed for restoring catchment areas and river connectivity.
-Geo-mapping data is also integrated to identify blockages, then solutions are proposed to ensure seamless water flow by removing or mitigating these blockages.
+The wetland restoration work under CSP begins with surveys and assessments, after which a detailed plan developed for restoring catchment areas and river connectivity.
+Geo-mapping data was also integrated to identify blockages, then solutions were proposed to ensure seamless water flow by removing or mitigating these blockages.

-Several activities are carried out to restore inlets and outlets.
-Desilting removes accumulated sediment for better water flow.
-Slopes of the inlet and outlet channels of the wetlands are maintained to ensure stability and prevent erosion.
+Several activities have been carried out to restore inlets and outlets, including desilting that helped in removal of accumulated sediment and provided better water flow.
+Slopes of the inlet and outlet channels of the wetlands were maintained to ensure stability and prevent erosion.
 Regular de-weeding activities are conducted to enhance the health of the wetland.
 Invasive aquatic plants are removed to encourage native biodiversity.
 Natural or artificial structures are used to slow down and filter incoming water.
 Floating islands and fountains are also installed in the wetlands.
 A floating island promotes biodiversity by providing a habitat for aquatic plants and animals.
 It also enhances water quality by natural filtration and nutrient uptake.
 A floating fountain enhances aeration within the wetland, improving water quality by increasing the level of dissolved oxygen.

 The Impact

-The project aims to restore around 350 hectares of wetland area in Karnataka.
-Some of the wetlands which are being covered for restoration are Nagarkere, Shivpurakere, kodihallikere, Jogahalli, Madiwala and Puttenahalli.
-It will directly benefit Doddaballapura and the rural regions surrounding the Arkavathy river basin.
-The programme emphasises climate resilience through nature-based solutions and collaboration with local communities, government agencies, and experts.
+The project restored around 425 hectares of wetland area in Karnataka.
+Some of the wetlands, identified in critical state were Nagarkere, Shivpurakere, kodihallikere, Jogahalli, Madiwala and Puttenahalli.
+It will benefit around 400 k people living in the surroundings of Doddaballapura and the rural regions surrounding the Arkavathy river basin.
+The programme emphasises climate resilience through Nature-based Solutions and collaboration with local communities, government agencies, and experts.